SeanGraysmith/myProjects/linux-Honeypot/README.md

 echo "LAST:$last_output"
 ```

-This command very clearly runs commands to gain information about the target system.
+This very clearly runs commands to gain information about the target system.

 #### 1. To start, it runs `export` to make sure the following command binaries will be found (like uname), even if the system is in a restricted environment.